OlaricheObi/TrafficDataAnalysis/README.md

 #### The first and least labor intensive was going to the TDOT TMS page and searching by county to download its CSV file containg what I had deemed the key contributors for analysis that would aid in my analysis to convince the listener that the transit system necessary..
 Essentially any point that could help echo my final sentiment.
 The CSVs conatined data on the traffic station location IDs, their average annual daily traffic (AADT) totals, and their latitudes and longitudes.
 Three of the most important data points.
 #### The second and more labor intensive included a web-scraping of the same sight to determine the change in AADT of each traffic station point over time.
 I thought this necessary to show how the counties have grown over time and how their continued growth would benefit from the implentation of transit system.
 This web-scrape was difficult as it required scraping a web-site that was coded with javascript.
 ### Normalizing the Data
-#### One thing that might become evident in examining the created dashboard tool, is that the analysis of the AADT by county is a summation of a particular traffic station's AADT.
-This means that counties like Davidson and Rutherford, perhaps have a higher sum AADT than other counties because they have more traffic stations collecting data.
+#### One thing that might become evident in examining the created dashboard tool is that the analysis of the AADT by county is a summation of a particular traffic station's AADT.
+This means that certain counties, like Davidson and Rutherford, may perhaps have a higher sum AADT than other counties because they have more traffic stations collecting data.
 I realized a bit to late that this might skew the analysis and therefore the data is left unnormalized.
+However, I believe that this doesn't greatly alter what is the reality of the high volumes of traffic that those counties do see.
+### Hurdles
+#### Although I collected data on the change in AADT over time and was able to plot this on a line graph, I was unable to get Power BI's ArcGIS map feature to smoothly run to show a time lapse of the growing volume of traffic over time.

 ## Link to Dashboard